-Tsegaye Moreda is a postdoctoral fellow at the International Institute of Social Studies (ISS) in The Hague, and a founding member of Young African Researchers in Agriculture (YARA) network based at the University of the Western Cape, South Africa.
-He has taught both at undergraduate and graduate levels.
-The graduate courses that he has taught – together with many senior scholars at the ISS – include Political Economy and Political Ecology of Agriculture and Environment (ISS-4150) (with, among others, Prof. Jun Borras and Dr. Murat Arsel) and Politics of Agrarian Transformation (ISS-4335) (with Prof. Borras).
-He has also taught a graduate course on the politics of agrarian transformation and development in the College of Humanities and Development Studies (COHD) at China Agricultural University in Beijing.
-He has also previously taught a variety of undergraduate courses in Ethiopia on political geography, economic geography, development theory, development policy, and research methods.
+Tsegaye Moreda is an Assistant Professor of Agrarian Studies at the International Institute of Social Studies (ISS, The Hague) of Erasmus University Rotterdam, and a founding member of [Young African Researchers in Agriculture (YARA) network][Young African Researchers in Agriculture YARA network] based at the University of the Western Cape, South Africa.
+At ISS, he is a member of the [Political Ecology Research Group] and teaching team of the [MA in Development Studies] Major in [Agrarian, Food and Environmental Studies (AFES)][Agrarian_ Food and Environmental Studies _AFES].
+The graduate courses that he has been teaching – together with many senior scholars at the ISS – include Political Economy/Ecology of Agriculture and Environment (ISS-4150) (with, among others, Dr. Julien-Francois Gerber, Prof. Jun Borras, and Prof. Murat Arsel) and Politics of Agrarian Transformation (ISS-4240) (with Prof. Borras, and Dr. Oane Visser).
+He also teaches a graduate course on the politics of agrarian transformation and development in the College of Humanities and Development Studies (COHD) at China Agricultural University in Beijing.
+He has also previously taught various undergraduate courses in Ethiopia, including political geography, economic geography, development theory and practice, and research methods.

-His research interests are in the politics of natural resources: land, water, forests, sub-soil minerals – examined in the era of the global resource rush (land grabbing, the rise of extractivism, agro-extractivism, large-scale development interventions) and climate change (focusing on the politics of narratives around mitigation and adaptation) – with special emphasis on how poor people understand about their agency (autonomy and capacity) to understand their situation – and change it.
+His research interests are in the politics of agrarian transformation and natural resources governance (land, water, forests, sub-soil minerals) – examined in the era of the global resource rush (land grabbing, the rise of extractivism, agro-extractivism, large-scale development interventions, neoliberal developmentalism) and environmental and climate change (focusing on narratives of and responses to them, including politics around mitigation and adaptation) – with special emphasis on understanding how contemporary politics around natural resources links to broader questions of social, economic, political and environmental justice.
+He focuses on understanding the role and location of land politics in global, regional and national trajectories.
 He also has work and interest in the various forms of political reactions by poor people towards dynamic changes in the political economy (land/property, labour, income, reproduction) of natural resources, including in studying – and at the same time, working with – social movements.
-He also has interest and ongoing work on the converging social movements partly in reaction to the parallel and overlapping processes of global resource rush and climate change mitigation narrative: agrarian movements, environmental movements, fishers movements, food sovereignty movements.
+Transversal themes in his interest in and treatment of all these issues are conflict, power and political contestations across social classes and identity politics, mediated by and through the state.
+It is in this context that he also looks into converging social movements partly in reaction to the parallel and overlapping processes of global resource rush and climate change mitigation narratives: agrarian movements, environmental movements, fishers' movements, food sovereignty movements.
 He works and continues to hone his intellectual skills along the tradition of scholar-activism.
 His regional focus is on Sub-Saharan Africa.